Drugs A - Z

 Brand Names: Neupro

-What is this medicine?ROTIGOTINE (roe TIG oh teen) is used to control the signs and symptoms of Parkinson's disease.
+What is this medicine?ROTIGOTINE (roe TIG oh teen) is used to control the signs and symptoms of Parkinson's disease or restless legs syndrome.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: